jchavezlavalle/jchavezlavalle/README.md

 Open source projects or any work opportunity related to my background.
 I can work remotely from Peru and I am always open to relocate if the role needs it as well.
 Please feel free to contact me for any collaboration.

 ### 😂 A fun fact about me..
-is that I'm a weightlifting athlete 🏋️ (Gotta work these biceps 💪) so pun incoming..  my life goes from PRs (Pull requests) to PRs (Personal Records).
+is that I'm a weightlifting athlete 🏋️
 Also, I am a big fan of Star Wars. 🌌⚔️

 ### 📫 How to reach me..
 Find me on [Linkedin](https://www.linkedin.com/in/joanachavez/) feel free to drop me a message there.